-NO. Area Action AGS1 Reduce the overall cost base of the revenue budget in line with the medium term financial strategy.
-ESR 33.2: Review Medium Term Financial Strategy including efficiencies and reserves; ESR 83.2: Implement 2023/24 Capital Programme.
-AGS2 Pevelop Corporate Governance Arrangements.
-SP 9.1: Undertake a gap analysis against the Home Office's White Paper 'Reforming our Fire and Rescue Service' and put a plan in place to address identified gaps; ESR 1.2: Implement our new 'Better Together' Collaboration and Partnership Framework, develop a rolling programme of collaboration and partnership evaluation and establish a Collaboration Strategy; ESR 70.2: Establish a differentiated approach to managing strategic and tactical contracts; .
-ESR 71.2: Embed our contract management platform and establish strong governance arrangements; .
-SSC 108.1: Undertake an evaluation of the effectiveness of the Brigade's business continuity arrangements in response to Industrial Action by FBU members, and develop an action plan to implement any lessons learnt; SP 10.1: Undertake a gap analysis against the Local Government Association and the NFCC's Report entitled 'Fit for the Future' and put a plan in place to address any identified gaps.
+No. Area Action \GS1 overall cost base · ESR 33.3: Review Medium Term Financial Strategy including efficiencies and reserves. · ESR 83.3: Implement 2024/25 Capital Programme. $\cdot$ ESR 106: Develop a plan to address the Medium-Term Financial Strategy deficit £1.7m.
+Corporate Governance Arrangements. · SP 9.2: Address identified improvements required from the gap analysis of the Home Office's White Paper 'Reforming our Fire and Rescue Service.' · SP 12: Review the Authority's 'Changing Landscape Document'. · SP 22: Undertake a gap analysis against HMICFRS 'State of Fire' Report. .
+ESR 1.2: Implement our new 'Better Together' Collaboration and Partnership Framework, develop a rolling programme of collaboration and partnership. .
+SSC 108.1: Undertake an evaluation of the effectiveness of the Brigade's business continuity arrangements in response to Industrial Action by FBU members and develop an action plan to implement any lessons learnt.